 Chronic Stress leads to hormonal Imbalances

 Chronic Stress will lead to manifestations that are commonly denominated as “hormonal problems”.
 The whole gamut of endocrine disorders that plague people all over the world can be attributed to the mechanisms shown above.
-It all starts with a reduced production of pregnenolone (which is synthesized in the mitochondria!) and its accelerated transformation into other hormones down the chain of hormonal synthesis (“pregnenolone theft”).
-The most common effects among the sexual glands are estrogen dominance, lack of progesterone or testosterone and DHEA.
+It all starts with a reduced production of pregnenolone (which is synthesized in the mitochondria!) and its accelerated transformation into stress hormones down the chain of hormonal synthesis (so-called “pregnenolone theft”).
+The most common effects among the sexual glands are estrogen dominance, lack of progesterone or testosterone, and DHEA.
 The adrenals will first become over productive and produce lots of cortisol (to ward off the threat) and then exhaust themselves.
 Adrenaline increases more and more because it is the only thing still keeping us alive.
 When we run on adrenaline, we are running on the emergency generator of the emergency generator.
 Thyroid hormones will not be dominant since they speed up basal metabolism and promote growth and repair.
-Even hyperthyroidism can be seen as a last attempt of the body to fight.
+Sometimes, however, the thyroid becomes overactive before it becomes underactive.
+Even this can be seen as a last attempt of the body to fight.
 There is nothing random about hormonal problems, they are an intelligent natural mechanism of energy preservation.
-As long as endocrine glands are intact, substituting with hormones will never actually take care of symptoms, especially since the desired hormones will be transformed into stress hormones mostly, as shown in the chart.
+As long as endocrine glands are intact, substituting with hormones will likely not even take care of symptoms, especially since the desired hormones will be transformed into stress hormones mostly, as shown in the chart.
 The only way to really take care of hormonal problems is to find and eliminate the origins of chronic stress in one’s life.
-The most prominent culprits are nutritional deficiencies, an immature nervous system, iatrogenic diseases and emotional trauma.
+The most prominent culprits are nutritional deficiencies, an immature nervous system, iatrogenic diseases (drug diseases), and emotional trauma.

-I have written a whole book about the intricate interrelationships of the hormonal system and why even natural treatment methods are mostly no more than a band-aid that doesn’t take care of the problem.
-But this book is not yet available in English, unfortunatelly.
+I have written a whole book about the intricate interrelationships of the hormonal system and why even natural treatment methods are mostly no more than a band-aid that doesn’t take care of hormonal problems.
+But this book is not yet available in English, unfortunately.
 If you would like to know when it comes out in English, please sign up for the newsletter.

 Stress arrests Development

 A chronic state of survival and its manifestation in the hormonal system will not only have a negative effect on physical development and procreation.
-Since body, emotions and mind are connected, stress will add to everything said about the nervous system: „Therefore stress, in addition to being itself and the result of itself, is also the cause of itself”16Supposedly, a quote by Hans Selye, 1951.
+Since the body, emotions, and mind are connected, stress will add to everything said about the nervous system: „Therefore stress, in addition to being itself and the result of itself, is also the cause of itself”16Supposedly, a quote by Hans Selye, 1951.
 Chronic stress will keep us from reaching self-regulation, lack of self-regulation perpetuates adrenal dominance and its consequences.
-Creativity and self expression will not come forward, since in my experience, the thyroid gland and the sexual glands are physical ambassadors of these two aspects.
+Creativity and self-expression will not come forward since, in my experience, the thyroid gland and the sexual glands are physical ambassadors of these two aspects.

 The immune system will also be challenged by stress.
 Generally, the white blood cells are responsible for the cellular defense within the immune system.
 They communicate through biochemical transmitters that inform all concerned cells on how to behave.
 A part of the white blood cells constantly vasculates the body in order to neutralize threats.

-The stress hormone cortisol suppreses over active immune reactions in times of need by tuning down the lymphatic system 17Berghold et al., Biochemie des Menschen, 2015, S. 367– . which is why patients get a prescription for cortisone, one form of cortisol, in order to suppress undesired symtoms caused by the immune system.
+The stress hormone cortisol suppresses overactive immune reactions in times of need by tuning down the lymphatic system 17Berghold et al., Biochemie des Menschen, 2015, S. 367– which is why patients get a prescription for cortisone, one form of cortisol, in order to suppress undesired symptoms caused by the immune system.
 It is important to understand that cortisol will not eliminate the infection, just the symptoms.
 Therefore, people who never get sick may not be as healthy as they think.
 In the beginning stages of chronic stress, people may still get sick on weekends or vacations when their cortisol levels go down.
 In later stages, when the adrenals are fatigued, the body may not be able to react at all anymore.
-Lack of cortisol generally leads to an over reaction of the immune system, but some parts of it will show a lack of reaction.
-18Fries et al., A New View on Hypocortisolism, 2005 Silent inflammations are one of the downsides of this mechanism.
+Lack of cortisol generally leads to an overreaction of the immune system, but some parts of it will show a lack of reaction.
+18Fries et al., A New View on Hypocortisolism, 2005 Silent inflammation is one of the downsides of this mechanism.
 It is good to keep in mind that the lymphatic system is supposed to transport wastes out of the body as well, and stress will keep this from happening.